 Also exhibiting at the Paris Exposition Universelle were two different contraptions by French manufacturers, Piat and Hallé.
 Hallé continued to sell its device in Europe but was swiftly overtaken by bigger manufacturers.

 Piat installed England’s first escalator in Harrods, London, in 1898.
-40’ high and powered by a continuous leather belt comprising 224 linked ‘steps’, it caused quite a stir among its first users…
+40’ high and powered by a continuous leather belt comprising 224 linked ‘steps’ caused quite a stir among its first users…

 "Customers unnerved by the experience were revived by shopmen dispensing free smelling salts and cognac.” - The Department Store: A Social History, William Lancaster.

-“There can be no doubt as to the usefulness of the invention, and they should soon be in general use in railway stations, public buildings, hotels, warehouses, &c.” - Press Opinion: Warehouseman and Draper.
+“There can be no doubt as to the invention's usefulness, and they should soon be in general use in railway stations, public buildings, hotels, warehouses, &c.” - Press Opinion: Warehouseman and Draper.

-The first working escalator on the Underground was installed at Earl's Court in 1911, in fact they installed two!
-They were an instant success and from 1912, all new deep-level stations were provided with escalators instead of lifts.
-According to Transport for London, today there are 440 passenger escalators and 184 passenger lifts across the Tube network.
-But they're not your typical escalator as they travel up to 0.75 metres per second, faster than the 0.5 metres per second in escalators used in shops and department stores, also with a longer landing length.
+The first working escalator on the Underground was installed at Earl's Court in 1911; in fact, they installed two!
+They were an instant success; from 1912, all new deep-level stations were provided with escalators instead of lifts.
+According to Transport for London, there are 440 passenger escalators and 184 passenger lifts across the Tube network today.
+But they're not your typical escalator as they travel up to 0.75 metres per second, faster than the 0.5 metres per second escalators used in shops and department stores, also with a longer landing length.

-Escalators rapidly gained a firm grip throughout the world – not just in number but in type, from helical (spiral) and wheelchair accessible to the Levytator, an escalator capable of following freeform curves, and named after its inventor, Jack Levy, Emeritus Professor of Mechanical Engineering at City University London.
+Escalators rapidly gained a firm grip throughout the world – not just in number but in type, from helical (spiral) and wheelchair access to the Levytator, an escalator capable of following free-form curves, and named after its inventor, Jack Levy, Emeritus Professor of Mechanical Engineering at City University London.

 Today, escalators are used all over the world.
 Their advantages over passenger lifts are many, mainly in the ability to transfer far greater numbers of pedestrian traffic over the same time (although they can't accommodate wheelchair users).

-They can be easily installed in places that are designed for ordinary staircases and they can even be used in outdoors (with adequate waterproofing protection).
+They can be easily installed in places that are designed for ordinary staircases, and they can even be used outdoors (with adequate waterproofing protection).
 Escalators are often installed in department stores, supermarkets, airports and train stations.